sarahbachernegg/supabase-support-casebook/README.md

 Each case includes:

-- customer problem
+customer problem
-- impact
+impact
-- initial questions
-- reproduction
-- investigation
+investigation steps
+reproduction notes
-- root cause
+likely root cause
-- solution or workaround
+fix or workaround
-- customer-facing response
-- escalation note
-- documentation/product improvement idea
+reply I would send to the customer escalation note documentation or product improvement idea what I learned

+### Notes

+The examples use test projects, test users, and anonymized IDs.
+No private customer data or production credentials are included.
+I intentionally kept the cases small.
+The point is to show the debugging process clearly, not to build a large demo application.